hubpav/bigsegment/README.md

-# BigSegment
+# Big Segment

-Sunrice is a quick and dirty Python app for controlling LED strip and simulating LED 7-segment.
+Big Segment is a quick and dirty Python app for controlling LED strip and simulating LED 7-segment.
 It transforms MQTT input message with the letter payload to BigClown smart LED strip compound.

 ## Contributing